 - a.
 NIHD will provide clear, itemized bills to patients and their guarantors. - b.
 Patients will receive at least two notices before any collection action is taken. - c.
-Financial assistance applications will be made available at no cost and will be accepted for up to 240 days after the first bill.
+Financial assistance applications will be made available at no cost..

 2. Prohibited Collection Actions